Femme fatale: Since the 1980s

-The archetype is also abundantly found in American television.
-One of the most famous femmes fatales of American television is Sherilyn Fenn's Audrey Horne of the David Lynch cult series Twin Peaks.
+The archetype is also abundant in American television.
+One of the most famous femmes fatales of American television is Sherilyn Fenn's Audrey Horne in the David Lynch cult series Twin Peaks.
+The horror anthology series American Horror Story has featured various cunning femme fatales played by Jessica Lange.
+The Showtime TV series Dexter included two major menacing female love interests of the title character: Lila West and Hannah McKay, played by Jaime Murray and Yvonne Strahovski respetively.
 In the TV series Femme Fatales, actress Tanit Phoenix played Lilith, the host who introduced each episode Rod Serling-style and occasionally appeared within the narrative.
 In the Netflix TV series Orange Is the New Black, actress Laura Prepon played Alex Vause, a modern femme fatale, who led both men and women to their destruction.

 Femmes fatales appear frequently in comic books.
-Notable examples include Batman's long-time nemesis Catwoman, who first appeared in comics in 1940, and various adversaries of The Spirit, such as P'Gell.
+Notable examples include Batman's long-time nemesis Catwoman, who first appeared in comics in 1940; various adversaries of The Spirit, such as P'Gell; and Tomie Kawakami the titular character of the horror manga Tomie.

 This stock character is also often found in the genres of opera and musical theatre, where she will traditionally have a mezzo, alto or contralto range, opposed to the ingénue's soprano, to symbolize the masculinity and lack of feminine purity.
 An example is Hélène from Natasha, Pierre and the Great Comet of 1812.

-In more recent years, femmes fatales have been recognized in video games, an example of which being Ada Wong in the Resident Evil video game series.
+In more recent years, femmes fatales have been incorporated into video games, an example of which being Ada Wong in the Resident Evil video game series.

 Use in criminal trials

-The term has been used by the media in connection with highly publicised criminal trials, such as the trials of Jodi Arias and Amanda Knox.
+The term has been used by the media in connection with highly publicised criminal trials, such as the trials of Amanda Knox and Jodi Arias.
+Arias received the nickname "La Tueuse au visage d'ange" ("The Angel-Faced Killer") from the French media during her high-profile 2013 trial.